-Traditionally, the advantages of charitable trusts have been available only to the wealthy -- people who can donate $100,000 or more and hire a lawyer to set up a trust.
+Traditionally, the advantages of charitable trusts have been available only to the wealthy -- people who can donate hundreds of thousands of dollars and hire a lawyer to set up a trust.
 However, thanks to the emergence of pooled trusts, you no longer have to set up your own charitable trust, and you can start off by contributing as little as $5,000 to $10,000.

 For more information about charitable trusts, see The Charitable Trust: Do Good and Get Tax Breaks.

 The charity sets up the trust.
 You don't set up your own pooled income trust; the charity or an investment company does that, and then accepts donations from anyone who wishes to give.
 All the donations are pooled into one big fund and then invested, much like a mutual fund.
 The fund then pays income to you, based on its return on investment.

 You can make additional investments.
 After you make the minimum initial donation, many charities accept subsequent contributions in $1,000 increments.
 So, if you don't have a large portfolio or cash to donate all at once, you can still build a good retirement income -- and benefit a good cause -- by donating smaller amounts over a period of years.

 Types of contributions allowed.
 You can make a cash contribution or give the charity bonds or stocks, but not tax-exempt ones.
 Also, federal law prohibits gifts of tangible property -- such as real estate or jewelry -- to a pooled trust.